Swammann/Swammann/README.md

-- 👋 Hi, I’m @Swammann
+- 👋 Hi, I’m Samuel
-- 👀 I’m interested in ... creating cool things
+- 👀 I’m interested in ... learning and creating
 - 🌱 I’m currently learning ...
-Python
+Python(+pandas,BeautifulSoup&tkinter), C
 - 💞️ I’m looking to collaborate on ... making something innovative
 - 📫 How to reach me ...